jekyll/jekyll/docs/_tutorials/csv-to-table.md

     </tr>
 </table>

-Add the last code block above to your page, save it and start your server.
-Open your browser at your page.

 That's it - you can now turn a CSV into an HTML table using Jekyll.

+## Next steps

+- Change the field names in the CSV.
+- Choose a different CSV.
-Next, try using a YAML file as your input, or add CSS styling to your table.
+- Add CSS styling to your table.
+- Render the table using a JSON or YAML input file.